cs-open-project/projectsfound/README.md

 介绍: Apache Kerby is a Java Kerberos binding.
 It provides a rich, intuitive and interoperable implementation, library, KDC and various facilities that integrates PKI, OTP and token (OAuth2) as desired in modern environments such as cloud, Hadoop and mobile.

-### Kibble[可视化活动报告分析平台]

-Description: Apache Kibble is a suite of tools for collecting, aggregating and visualizing activity in software projects.

-介绍: 一个活动报告平台，用于收集、汇总、分析和可视化软件项目和社区中的活动。

 ### Knox[Hadoop 部署交互的应用网关]

 Description: The Apache Knox Gateway is a REST API Gateway for interacting with Hadoop clusters.
 The Knox Gateway provides a single access point for all REST interactions with Hadoop clusters.
 In this capacity, the Knox Gateway is able to provide valuable functionality to aid in the control, integration, monitoring and automation of critical administrative and analytical needs of the enterprise.
 Authentication (LDAP and Active Directory Authentication Provider) Federation/SSO (HTTP Header Based Identity Federation) Authorization (Service Level Authorization) Auditing While there are a number of benefits for unsecured Hadoop clusters, the Knox Gateway also complements the kerberos secured cluster quite nicely.
 Coupled with proper network isolation of a Kerberos secured Hadoop cluster, the Knox Gateway provides the enterprise with a solution that:  Integrates well with enterprise identity management solutions Protects the details of the Hadoop cluster deployment (hosts and ports are hidden from endusers) Simplifies the number of services that clients need to interact with